How Long Do Ford F-150s Last? (8 Important Facts)

-Since its debut in 1975, the Ford F-150 has integrated itself into the American consciousness, growing to become the continent’s most iconic truck.
+Since its debut in 1975, the Ford F-150 has integrated itself into the American consciousness, growing to become the country’s longest-lasting truck.

 The F-150 is part of Ford’s F-Series, but it continues to overshadow the rest of the lineup in terms of popularity, sales, and revenue.